IBM/rpg-genai-data/docs/pages/task/sample_lines.md

 This logic performs a sequential search in the `AccPf` file to find a customer record where the `CustId` matches the input parameter `P_UserId`.
 Once a match is found, the corresponding account number (`AccNo`) is assigned to the output parameter `P_AccNo`, and the search is terminated.
 This allows the program to retrieve a specific user's account number based on their customer ID.

 ### 2. Main Logic
-- The file pointer is positioned to the start of the `AccPf` file using `SETLL -LOVAL AccPf`, ensuring the file is read from the lowest key onward.
+- The file pointer is positioned to the start of the `AccPf` file using `SETLL *LOVAL AccPf`, ensuring the file is read from the lowest key onward.
 - The first record is read from the file with `READ AccPf`.
 - A loop is started using `DOW NOT %EOF(AccPf)`, which continues until all records are processed.
 - Inside the loop:
   - It checks if the `CustId` in the current record matches the input parameter `P_UserId`.
   - If a match is found:
     - The `AccNo` from the current record is assigned to the output parameter `P_AccNo`.
     - The loop is exited immediately using `LEAVE`, since the target record has been found.
   - If no match is found, the next record is read using `READ AccPf`, and the loop continues.
 - The loop ends when a match is found and the loop exits, or the end of file is reached without finding a match.

-Apologies for the confusion.
-Let me explain the code without referring to it as a procedure, focusing on the specific lines in your RPGLE code.

 ### 3. Possible Problems: